 Management and skills

 In PR and corporate communication, digital often owns creative.
-Not sure it’s because creative output channels are frequently digital, or perhaps digital types tend to be more comfortable with creative simply because they have embraced a medium that is a bit manic and unkempt, much like the creative process.
+Not sure whether it’s because creative output channels are frequently digital, or perhaps digital types tend to be more comfortable with creative simply because they have embraced a medium that is manic and unkempt, much like the creative process.
 Or perhaps no one else wanted it.

 Creative has tended to be imbedded in content, and although I think content is its closest ally in the mix, I think it deserves a separate category.
 Developing a creative concept, whether for a single visual or catch-phrase, or a full-on campaign, should not be an afterthought, even in PA.
 For starters, the process should involve multiple iterations, concepts should be underpinned by data, and they should be tested.
 And although process can’t produce creativity, organizations should have a method, from how they structure a creative team through to how they brainstorm, plan and implement.